mgurzixo/flashota/README.md

 I found [This schematic](https://forum.arduino.cc/t/solved-hc-05-wireless-programming-disabling-auto-reset/397319/4) which seemed too complicated, and ended up using this very simple schema:
 ![image](https://user-images.githubusercontent.com/87617071/143788934-6118e41b-82a5-4c6e-9d0f-ca460f91be4c.png)

-The collector is connected to the DTR of the Arduino, saving a capacitor ;).
+The collector is directly connected to the DTR of the Arduino, saving a capacitor ;).

 Obviously,this is an inverting amplifier, so I had to reprogram the HC-05 to its normal mode (AT+POLAR=0,0) and the MCU did reset reliabily each time the connection was established.